The Last Moment (1928 film)

-The Last Moment is a 1928 American drama film conceived and directed by Paul Fejos.
+The Last Moment is a 1928 American silent drama film conceived and directed by Paul Fejos.
 The film starred Otto Matieson and Georgia Hale.

 Fejos made The Last Moment on a budget of US$13,000.
 The film told its story without intertitles, which was very unusual for a silent film, and used double- and triple-exposures and expressionistic editing, giving it a style that was not common for commercial releases of that period.
 Charlie Chaplin saw the film in a private screening and arranged for it to be theatrically released by United Artists.
 No print of The Last Moment is known to exist in any archive or private collection, and it is considered a lost film.

 Plot

 A man drowns himself in lake.
 As he is dying, he recalls the crucial moments of his life and the incidents that led to his final, fatal decision.
 His unhappy childhood, his tumultuous decision to leave home and stow away on an ocean freighter, his unsuccessful attempts to become an actor, and his two tumultuous attempts at married life are relived.
 The film ends with the man walking towards the lake and wading deeper and deeper into its waters until he is no longer visible from the shore.